modernancientgenomes/modernancientgenomes.github.io/index.md

 {% capture text %}
-Science needs to be open, reproducible and to accessible to all.
+Science needs to be open, reproducible and accessible to all.
 This is why our developed tools and analyzed data are made public on <a href="https://github.com/grenaud/">GitHub</a> and released under GPL or MIT licenses.

 [See our tools &nbsp;→](tools)
 {:.center}